-7.4 Underwriting

-- 7.4.1 The ERM framework should include a prudent risk management policy on underwriting (or underwriting policy), as appropriate, that clearly specifies the nature, role and extent of underwriting activities. - 7.4.2 The underwriting policy should address the approaches and controls which the authorized insurer has in place for the following matters: - (a) the nature and amount of risk the insurer underwrites and linkages to the risk appetite statement; - (b) the identification of underwriting risks including, preferably, emerging risks; - (c) the quantification of underwriting risk, including its quantification for the purposes of factoring it into the calculation of the regulatory capital requirements and its Pillar 2 Capital amount; - (d) monitoring and reporting of underwriting risks; - (e) mitigation and control of underwriting risks; - (f) the transfer of underwriting risks and interaction with the reinsurance and risk transfer policy and associated credit risk; and - (g) regular review of underwriting activities and the underwriting policy. - 7.4.3 The underwriting policy should ensure that the impact on regulatory capital requirements and the Pillar 2 Capital amount are considered whenever there is an anticipated material change in the underwriting risks accepted by the authorized insurer. - 7.4.4 An authorized insurer should adopt a prudent underwriting policy and should not underwrite any risk beyond its financial capacity or insurance expertise.
+- 7.4 Underwriting - 7.4.1 The ERM framework should include a prudent risk management policy on underwriting (or underwriting policy), as appropriate, that clearly specifies the nature, role and extent of underwriting activities20. - 7.4.2 The underwriting policy should address the approaches and controls which the authorized insurer has in place for the following matters: - (a) the nature and amount of risk the insurer underwrites and linkages to the risk appetite statement; - (b) the identification of underwriting risks including, preferably, emerging risks; - (c) the quantification of underwriting risk, including its quantification for the purposes of factoring it into the calculation of the regulatory capital requirements and its Target Capital; - (d) monitoring and reporting of underwriting risks; - (e) mitigation and control of underwriting risks; - (f) the transfer of underwriting risks and interaction with the reinsurance and risk transfer policy and associated counterparty default risk; and - (g) regular review of underwriting activities and the underwriting policy. - 7.4.3 The underwriting policy should ensure that the impact on regulatory capital requirements and the Target Capital is considered whenever there is an anticipated material change in the underwriting risks accepted by the authorized insurer. - 7.4.4 An authorized insurer should adopt a prudent underwriting policy and should not underwrite any risk beyond its financial capacity or insurance expertise.
 Where appropriate, independent professional valuation or advice should be sought for the purpose of assessing risk in the underwriting process.

-&lt;sup>19 Underwriting activities may include pricing, claims settlement and expense control (where applicable and relevant to the expenses of the underwriting activities).
+20 Underwriting activities may include pricing, claims settlement and expense control (where applicable and relevant to the expenses of the underwriting activities).